charlescva/mobile-dashjs/README.md

 System requirements
 -------------------

+Ultimately, this project depends on the Castlab's dashencrypt project, listed as a dependency in the pom.
+This can be downloading, compiled and installed in to your local repo from https://github.com/castlabs/dashencrypt

-All you need to build this project is Java 7.0 (Java SDK 1.7) or better, Maven 3.1 or better.
+You also need Java 7.0 (Java SDK 1.7) or better, Maven 3.1 or better.

 The application this project produces is designed to be run on JBoss WildFly.